AS/NZS 4370

 Towards an evidence-based approach

-- new research investigating the safety impacts of modifying Australian standard car seats
+- research investigating the safety impacts of modifying Australian standard car seats

 - revision of AS/NZS 1754 to include a new section to cater for child restraints for children with disability